dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Homework/W01D05_homework.md

   //Now comes the hard part.
 I'm going to leave this to you.
 You'll need to iterate over your numbers array.
 If the
-  //number you reach is still marked as prime, you'll need to then mark all MULTIPLES of that number as non-prime
+  //number you reach is still marked as prime, you'll need to then mark all MULTIPLES of that number (but not then
-  //in your "prime status array".
+  //number itself) as non-prime in your "prime status array".
 This is tricky!
-Good luck.
+A second, different iteration perhaps?

   //If you did the last part correctly, you should now be able to iterate over your arrays; if the prime status of a
   //given number is "P", then log that number to the console; otherwise don't log it. console.log("The prime numbers between 0 and " + n + "are ");
+  //put your final loop here
 }
 ```

-Run eratosthenes for different values of n.
+Run `eratosthenes()` for different values of n.
 Make sure the function correctly logs the primes to the console.
 Congratulations!

 ####EXTRA CREDIT
+* We don't actually need two arrays; I just suggested doing it that way to make it easier to see what's going on.
+How would you do it with a single array?
 * If you have time think about how you might optimize your function.
 You probably tested it using relatively small values of n, which take the computer a fraction of a second to process.
 But what if n were a million? a billion?
 10^15?
 You'd want to make sure your algorithm is as efficient as possible.
 What could you do to improve it?
-* We don't actually need two arrays; I just suggested doing it that way to make it easier to see what's going on.
-How would you do it with a single array?